oqton/redux-black-box/README.md

 This makes it much harder to reason about the application.
 Moreover, the interaction between the redux system and the parallel system is complex.

-> The goal of this library is to solve these asynchronous interactions with other systems WITHIN the redux frame of thought.
+> The goal of this library is to solve these asynchronous interactions WITHIN the redux frame of thought.
 > We do this by separating the declaration of the interaction, which we call a black box, from its execution.
 > The declaration of the black box is done in the reducer while the execution is done by the middleware.